Divide-By-0/ideas-for-projects-people-would-use/README.md

 ## All Software

-- A command line music theory program
 - A collection of all large scale health studies for foods, ranked on a single number line of toxicity with error bars.
 Can scrape correlation/p values and error bars directly from papers.
   - Resulting graphic should look like: https://cdn.vox-cdn.com/uploads/chorus_asset/file/3523382/Medical_studies-05.0.png
 - Remotely control your grandparents computer/phone with one link click that you can send them.
 - Automatic haircut chooser -- input a picture, and based on aligning you to a celebrity with similar facial features, overlay celebrity hair on top of yours to find a new style or to show your barber.
 - A creative startup name finder powered by baby names.
 Find meanings for baby babes, and make a site where you can input keywords your startup is about, and it will print resulting baby names with meanings with the highest keyword overlap (or min distance in the word embedding space).